LavaMoat/lavamoat.github.io/src/content/docs/guides/harden-scripts.md

 This guide covers the Script Execution Environment hardening feature of [`@lavamoat/harden`](/guides/harden).

 `@lavamoat/harden` can assign Node.js permission profiles to your `package.json` scripts so commands like `build`, `lint`, `test`, or `release` do not all run with the same level of access.
-That lets you keep routine local scripts constrained while still making room for the few commands that genuinely need broader capabilities.
+This lets you keep routine local scripts constrained while still making room for the few commands that genuinely need broader capabilities.

-This page focuses on how to use `scriptsConfig` to achieve the best [principle of least privilege][least-privilege] for your scripts with the least impact on your workflow.
+This page focuses on how to use `scriptsConfig` to achieve the best [principle of least privilege][least-privilege] for your scripts with minimal impact on your workflow.

 If you want the broader overview of the tool first, start with the [main harden guide](/guides/harden).